zmwangx/storyboard/docs/source/metadata-cli.rst

               include_sha1sum = (on|off)

+--exclude-sha1sum
+            Exclude SHA-1 digest in the output.
+This option always overwrites ``--include-sha1sum``.
+This option is only
+            useful when ``include_sha1sum`` is turned on by default in the config file.

 -v, --verbose=STATE
             Whether to print progress information to stderr (actual output metadata is printed to stdout and not